1946 Polish people's referendum: Questions

+After each question, write the answer: "yes" or "no".

+Instead of the word "yes", you may put a cross.

+Instead of the word "no", you may draw a line.

+Insert the ballot into the envelope and give it to the chair of the commission.

 Campaign

 Parties of the pro-communist Democratic Bloc, (the Polish Workers' Party (PPR), Socialist Party, Democratic Party, and People's Party) campaigned heavily in favor of "Three Times Yes", while non-communist parties advocated various other combinations; hence the referendum was seen as unofficially deciding whether the Polish citizenry supported or opposed communism.
-The Polish People's Party (PSL) and Labor Party, which realized what was really at stake in the vote, namely Polish independence and the future of the country, advocated voting "no" on the first question, despite the fact that it had been opposed to the Senate's existence since before the war.
+The Polish People's Party (PSL) and Labor Party advocated voting "no" on the first question despite the fact that it had been opposed to the Senate's existence since before the war.
 The majority of PSL political support was in rural areas, among people who supported agricultural reform, so the party found it impossible to advocate voting "no" on the second question.
 Nonetheless, the party's opposition to the first question was used by the communists to declare the more liberal PSL activists "traitors".
 Catholic groups supported "no" on the first question, "yes" on the third, and left the second to voters individual preferences.
 The Wolność i Niezawisłość party argued against the first two questions only, while the National Armed Forces advocated a "no" for all three questions, as a sign of protest against the annexation of the eastern territories of Poland (known as the Kresy) by the Soviet Union.